 Set up network drive under Windows

-This is done by setting the user name, separate from a backslash (ie, the slash on the sharp s key on a germany keyboard layout), to the user's domain.
-The domain of the user in this case is your Rasp Pi.
+You do this by prepending the user's domain to the user name, separated by a backslash (i.e. the slash on the sharp s key).
+The domain of the user in this case is your RasPi.

 Long story short:

-In my example, this would then be
+In my example this would then be

-Then you click on "OK".
+After that click on "OK".

-This folder now shows you the contents of the shared folder on the Rasp Pi.
-All files that you now copied into this drive are copied directly to the Rasp Pi.
+This folder shows you now directly the content of the shared folder on the RasPi.
+All files that you copy to this drive will be copied directly to the RasPi.

-You now know how to share a folder on the Rasp Pi and connect it as a network drive on a Windows system.
+So now you know how to share a folder on the RasPi and mount it as a network drive on a Windows system.

 Have fun with the project

-I hope everything worked as described.
-If not or you have any other questions or suggestions, please let me know in the comments.
-Also, ideas for new projects are always welcome. 🙂
+I hope everything worked as described for you.
+If not or you have questions or suggestions please let me know in the comments.
+I will then add this to the article if necessary.

 PS Many of these projects - especially the hardware projects - cost a lot of time and money.
-Of course I do this because I enjoy it, but if you appreciate that I share this information with you, I would be happy about a small donation to the coffee box. 🙂
+Of course I do this because I enjoy it, but if you think it's cool that I share the information with you, I would be happy about a small donation to the coffee fund. 🙂